taocpp/PEGTL/README.md

 ## Welcome to the PEGTL

-The Parsing Expression Grammar Template Library (PEGTL) is a C++11 library for creating parsers according to a Parsing Expression Grammar (PEG).
+The Parsing Expression Grammar Template Library (PEGTL) is a C++11 header-only library for creating parsers according to a Parsing Expression Grammar (PEG).
 Grammars are written as regular C++ code, created with template programming (not template meta programming), i.e. nested template instantiations that naturally correspond to the inductive definition of PEGs.

 A comprehensive set of parser rules that can be combined and extended by the user is included, as are mechanisms for debugging grammars and attaching user-defined actions to grammar rules.